SargntSprinkles/SargntSprinkles.github.io/index.md

 ---
 # Welcome!

-I'm SargntSprinkles, and this is my site.
+I'm SargntSprinkles, and this is my personal developer site.
 I hope you find something useful here!
+If you do, consider [buying me a coffee](https://www.buymeacoffee.com/SargntSprinkles)?

 # Projects

-Thorough Report - Organized Play Tracker (coming soon)

-Pathfinder 2E SRD API (coming soon)
+\[[Github](https://github.com/SargntSprinkles/lion-turtle)\] Lion Turtle - Character creator for Avatar Legends The Roleplaying Game